 Skip to Main Content

-Let Us Handle Your DWI Defense.
+Let Our DWI Attorney Handle Your Houston DWI Case.

 For many residents of the Houston area, their first (and hopefully only) contact with law enforcement comes in the form of a DWI arrest.
 Drunk driving is a criminal offense in Texas, so you need to take any such charge seriously.
 Even first-time offenders face significant consequences to their life and liberty, which is why you need to work with an experienced Houston DWI defense attorney who understands the Texas criminal justice system.